-Species: The Downy Woodpecker (Picoides pubescens) is the smallest woodpecker seen in eastern North America.
+Species: The Downy Woodpecker (Dryobates pubescens) is the smallest woodpecker seen in eastern North America.
 This black and white bird is seen over most of the continent.
-Although, it does not necessarily migrate, it is known to move to more adaptable regions where the climate may not be has harsh.
-In the winter months, this woodpecker can be seen around active bird feeders, where there is suet or black-oiled sunflower seeds to be had.
+Although it does not necessarily migrate, it is known to move to more adaptable regions where the climate may not be as harsh.
+In the winter months, this woodpecker can be seen around active bird feeders where there is suet or black-oiled sunflower seeds to be had.

 Distinctions: The male and female are similar in appearance, except for a red occipital patch seen on the back of the crown of the male.
 Both birds have bold superciliums above their eyes, large white areas from their nape to the tail feathers.
-Most have large white spots on their wings, and not always, but black spots on the outer white tail feathers.
+Most have large white spots on their wings but not always.
+They have black spots on the outer white tail feathers.

-Voice: Single call notes, sounding like "pik", rapid lyrics type chattering, and rapid drumming, using branch stubs, utility poles and even metal objects to define their territories.
+Voice: Single call notes, sounding like "pik", rapid lyric-type chattering, and rapid drumming using branch stubs, utility poles and even metal objects, to define their territories.

 |B L||W W||W||Family||Latin Name|

-Distribution: Found throughout forests, parks, wood lots and towns.
-In the northern regions, during the winter months, it is a common sight around birdfeeders.
-Seen from Newfoundland and Labrador to northern Alaska, down into California and across to Florida.
-Is not a seen along the Rio Grande, prefers cooler and wetter climate.
+Distribution: Found throughout forests, parks, woodlots and towns.
+It is a common sight around birdfeeders during the winter months in the northern regions.
+It is seen from Newfoundland and Labrador to northern Alaska, down into California and across to Florida.
+It is not seen along the Rio Grande as it prefers a cooler and wetter climate.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.